tomatoseandcrying/hyperfixation/README.md

-### Please report any issues here, or in my mod's thread on the Discord.
+### Please report any issues here, or in my mod's thread in the Balatro Discord.
 Alternatively report them as a tester in the mod's official server.

 Note: Chud Joker calls a custom calculate context `context.chudhit` on probability hits.
 This is not automatic and must be implemented manually.